Priyanka Chopra: Filmography

+Discography

 Personal life

-Chopra has maintained a strong relationship with her family, including her younger brother, Siddharth, and lives in an apartment on the same floor as her family.
+Chopra lived in an apartment on the same floor as her family before moving to the US.
 She was especially close to her father, who died in June 2013; in 2012, she got a tattoo reading "Daddy's lil girl" in his handwriting.
 Having not come from a film background, she describes herself as a self-made woman.
 Her mother, a well-established gynaecologist in Bareilly, gave up her practice to support Chopra as she embarked upon a film career.

-A practicing Hindu, Chopra performs a puja every morning at a small shrine consisting of various murtis of Hindu deities in her home, which she even travels with.
+A practising Hindu, Chopra performs a puja every morning at a small shrine consisting of various murtis of Hindu deities in her home, which she even travels with.
 Although she is known for her media-friendly attitude, Chopra is publicly reticent about her personal life.
-Chopra started dating American singer and actor, Nick Jonas in May 2018.
-Jonas proposed to her on 19 July 2018, a day after her birthday in Crete, Greece.
+Chopra started dating American singer and actor Nick Jonas in May 2018.
+Jonas proposed to her on 19 July 2018, a day after her birthday, in Crete, Greece.
 Chopra and Jonas became engaged in August 2018 in a Punjabi Roka ceremony in Mumbai.
 In December 2018, the couple married at Umaid Bhawan Palace, Jodhpur in traditional Hindu and Christian ceremonies.
 Following the marriage, Chopra legally changed her full name to "Priyanka Chopra Jonas".
-In January 2022, the couple had their first child, a girl, via surrogacy.
+In January 2022, the couple had a daughter named Malti Marie Chopra Jonas, via surrogacy.